willwray/function_traits/reference.md

   predicate_base<P,T> // An empty struct for non-function type T, or predicate_base<P,F> // bool_constant<P<F>> for function type F

-  FuncTr       // For a function trait, FuncTr modifies the function type FuncTr<F>    // The modified function type result of the function trait
+  FuncTr      // For a function trait, FuncTr is the function type modifier FuncTr<F>   // The modified function type result of the function trait
+              // (may take Args: FuncTr<F,Args...> : F -> F' function type)

   RefQual<T>     // 3-valued ref_qual; is T lval-ref, rval-ref or not a ref
   FuncRefQual<F> // 3-valued ref_qual; has func F lval, rval or no ref qual